Euro zone government bonds fall on way to historically bad year

 The yield on the German 10s, seen as a benchmark for the euro zone, had risen more than 260 bps this year as of Friday.
 That marks by far the biggest sell-off going back to the 1950s, according to Refinitiv data.

-European yields wavered at the open on Friday but later rose after preliminary data showed Spanish month-on-month consumer price index (CPI) inflation picked up to 0.3% in December, from -0.1% in November.
+European yields wavered at the open on Friday but later rose after preliminary data showed Spain's month-on-month consumer price index (CPI) picked up to 0.3% in December, from -0.1% in November.

 Core inflation - which strips out volatile food and energy - rose to 6.9% year-on-year in December, from 6.3%.